 Sometimes however you might want to forget all that.
 And remember that puzzle creators are very playful and make tricky connections.
 One way to imagine it is to imagine the puzzler as they climb and swing on various ideas of crossword conventions as if they were playing on monkey bars.
 Very few things are off-limits in terms of using or breaking a “convention” except of course if you were to push another puzzle construction off the monkey bars.

-This Thursday Trenton returns with a crossword that will leave you bamboozled, unless you talk back to it.
-With a loud voice if you can.
+This Thursday Trenton returns with a crossword that will leave you bamboozled, unless you talk back to it or experiment with another puzzle such as WSJ Crossword which comes up several times per week.

 Some clues you might find tricky